 The visual aspect of your company - your logo, your colors, your words - is the most visible part of brand awareness and often the one that leaves a lasting impression.
 They are not the total of who you are as a company, but they tend to be what most people will remember you for.

-Moreover, visual designs are also an integral part of the customer journey.
+Moreover, visual designs are also an integral part of the customer journey(opens in a new tab or window).
 These designs can come in the form of informational materials they see to learn more about your offerings, the guiding signs they use to navigate your store, and the emails and letters you send to thank them for their patronage.

-Flyers, posters, and banners inform people about the goings-on in your business, be it sales, promos, or programs you are hosting for your customers.
-They are relatively easy to produce, especially when you can work off pre-made, high-quality templates on design platforms like Canva.
+Flyers(opens in a new tab or window), posters(opens in a new tab or window), and banners(opens in a new tab or window) inform people about the goings-on in your business, be it sales, promos, or programs you are hosting for your customers.
+They are relatively easy to produce, especially when you can work off pre-made, high-quality templates(opens in a new tab or window) on design platforms like Canva.
 But their impact can be big.
 With one page, you can alert customers to special deals and give them all the information they need.

 Flyers, in particular, are also incredibly mobile, so customers can easily keep them in their bags or pockets, at home, or in the office.
 With a well-designed flyer, your business will always be visible to your customers.